Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely to affect this region: Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Kooroowall-undi (Peat Island) and Foreshore Development Project, Old Mooney Mooney Creek Bridge Maintenance, Connecting Northern Beaches - Cycling & Walking Paths.
-The following details projects most relevant to the area.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified three projects that are expected to impact the area.
+Notable projects include the Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Kooroowall-undi (Peat Island) and Foreshore Development Project, Old Mooney Mooney Creek Bridge Maintenance, and Connecting Northern Beaches - Cycling & Walking Paths.
+The following list details those projects that are likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.